CharlesDavidEly/advanced-monte-carlo/README.md

 ## Drift

 An underlying's drift is simply a product of its *μ* (average simple return) and *σ* (simple return standard deviation) as calculated over some specified ex-post sample period, interacting as depicted in the formula above and then being scaled by *Δt*.
 Notably, the core of the drift term (that is, the part in the parentheses that's ultimately scaled by *Δt*) is also equivalent to the same ex-post sample's average log return, so it could just be defined as that directly without any need for *μ* or *σ*.
-Alternatively, *μ* and *σ* (or an expected average log return as previously explained) could be specified explictly to plug a particular ex-ante market view into the model.
+Alternatively, *μ* and *σ* (or an expected average log return as previously explained) could be specified explicitly to plug a particular ex-ante market view into the model.

 ## Random Walk